John G. Grisafi

 PhD student and scholar of religion, history, and Korea

-My research and writing is best described as the critical study of religion and secularism in modern Korea, typically focusing on the theory, philosophy, and discursive history of religion as well as the politics and historiography of the same.
-I’ve worked on such topics as the public discourse on and response to the association of the marginal religious group Shincheonji with a Covid outbreak in South Korea in 2020, the legacy and memory of former Shinto shrine sites in Seoul, the concept of religious freedom in North Korea, the religions policy of the 1945-1948 United States Army Military Government in (South) Korea, public discourse on shamanism and politics in South Korea in 2016, and more.
-See the Research & Projects page for a detailed list.
+My research and writing is best described as the critical study of religion and secularism in modern Korea, typically focusing on the epistemology and discursive construction of religion as well as the politics of the same.
+I’ve worked on such topics as the public discourse on and response to the association of the marginal religious group Shincheonji with a Covid outbreak in South Korea in 2020, the legacy and memory of former Shinto shrine sites in Seoul, the historiography of religion in North Korea, the religions policy of the 1945-1948 United States Army Military Government in (South) Korea, public discourse on shamanism and politics in South Korea in 2016, and more.
+See my Research & Projects page for a detailed list.

 My scholarship on Shincheonji and Covid can be found in the peer-reviewed journal Nova Religio.
 Additionally, I have worked as a journalist and military analyst covering North Korea, with a total of 200 single-authored and co-authored articles at NK News and NK Pro.
-Full list of published works on the Publications page.
+A complete list of published works is on my Publications page.

 My teaching is centered on modern Korean and East Asian religion, philosophy, and history.
-I am currently a Teaching Fellow at Yale University.
-I also teach Korean history, religion, and culture classes on a voluntary basis at a local Korean American church and occasionally teach in other capacities as well.
+I am currently a Teaching Fellow at Yale University, where I have taught on Korean religion, Chinese philosophy, Buddhism, and the philosophy of religion.
+I also teach Korean history, religion, and culture classes on a voluntary basis at a local Korean American church and occasionally teach in other capacities as well, including for the National Consortium for Teaching About Asia.

 I believe in service to the academic profession, to students, and the wider community beyond academia.
 I teach Korean history, religion, and culture classes on a voluntary basis at a local Korean American church.
 I give guest lectures and public talks in panels and webinars, and consult for media.
 Within academia, I organize conferences, panels, and other events, edit publications, and provide peer reviews.
 I am available on a case-by-case basis for public speaking, guest lectures, and media consultation and interviews on topics within my areas of expertise and experience.